-Hillsborough match commander expected to enter plea at court hearing
+Hillsborough match commander David Duckenfield pleads not guilty to manslaughter by gross negligence

 -

-Hillsborough match commander David Duckenfield is expected to enter a plea to a charge of gross negligence manslaughter on Monday.
+Hillsborough match commander David Duckenfield pleads not guilty to manslaughter by gross negligence

-The former chief superintendent, 74, will appear via videolink at Preston Crown Court for a plea and trial preparation hearing.

-He is charged with the manslaughter of 95 Liverpool supporters who died following the crush in the terrace pens of Sheffield Wednesday’s ground at the FA Cup semi-final on April 15, 1989.
+Hillsborough match commander David Duckenfield has pleaded not guilty to manslaughter by gross negligence of 95 Liverpool supporters who died following the crush in the terrace pens of Sheffield Wednesday’s ground at the FA Cup semi-final in 1989.

+The former chief superintendent appeared via videolink at Preston Crown Court for a plea and trial preparation hearing.

+The names of the 95 men, women and children he is charged with unlawfully killing were read out in court as the charge was put to the 74-year-old.

-Under the law at the time, there can be no prosecution for the death of the 96th victim, Tony Bland, as he died more than a year and a day after his injuries were caused.
+Under the law at the time, there can be no prosecution for the death of the 96th victim, Tony Bland, as he died more than a year and a day after his injuries were caused on April 15, 1989.

-Former Sheffield Wednesday club secretary Graham Mackrell, 68, is also due to appear in court to enter pleas to one charge of contravening a term or condition of the stadium’s safety certificate and one health and safety offence.
+On Monday, former Sheffield Wednesday club secretary Graham Mackrell, 86, pleaded not guilty to one charge of contravening a term or condition of the stadium's safety certificate and one health and safety offence.

 A provisional trial date of January 14 has been set for both men.